hrithikmuthanna2004/Pizza-Sales-Analysis_SQL/README.md

 # Pizza-Sales-Analysis By SQL
 ## Overview
--The Pizza Sales dataset is structured across four different files, each capturing essential aspects of the sales process.
+The Pizza Sales dataset is structured across four different files, each capturing essential aspects of the sales process.
--The order details file contains records with `order_id`, `pizza_id`, and `quantity`, allowing you to track how many of each pizza type was ordered per transaction.
+The order details file contains records with `order_id`, `pizza_id`, and `quantity`, allowing you to track how many of each pizza type was ordered per transaction.
--The orders file provides additional context for each order, specifying the `order_id`, `date`, and `time` the order was placed.
+The orders file provides additional context for each order, specifying the `order_id`, `date`, and `time` the order was placed.
--The  pizza types file offers insight into the characteristics of each pizza, listing the `pizza_type`, its `name`, `category` (such as vegetarian or non-vegetarian), and `ingredients` used.
+The  pizza types file offers insight into the characteristics of each pizza, listing the `pizza_type`, its `name`, `category` (such as vegetarian or non-vegetarian), and `ingredients` used.
--Finally, the pizzas  file links the `pizza_id` to a specific `pizza_type`, `size`, and `price`, enabling analysis of different pizza offerings and their sales performance by size and price.
+Finally, the pizzas  file links the `pizza_id` to a specific `pizza_type`, `size`, and `price`, enabling analysis of different pizza offerings and their sales performance by size and price.
 Together, these files provide a comprehensive view of pizza sales, from individual order details to pizza descriptions and pricing.

 ## Answers:
 ## -- Retrieve the total number of orders placed.